josemarluedke/initjs/README.md

 #= require_tree .

 window.AppName =
+  configs:
+    turbolinks: true # True to use initjs with Turbolinks by default.
+    pjax: false # True to use initjs with pjax by default.
+    respond_with: # To not use respond_with, just set false.
+      'Create': 'New' # Respond the Create action with the New.
+      'Update': 'Edit' # Respond the Update action with the Edit.

   initPage: ->
     # If you are using the Turbolinks and you need run a code only one time, put something here.
     # if you're not using the turbolinks, there's no difference between init and initPage.